mtlynch/minimal-mistakes/_posts/2017-04-24-building-a-vm-homelab.md

 I've been running virtual machines within my main Windows desktop with VirtualBox, but I have a few issues with it:

 * Any time I restart my main PC, I also have to one-by-one shut down or suspend every VM I'm running, then one-by-one start each up again after the reboot.
-* My main PC crashes about once a month and VirtualBox is really not good at recovering from crashes.
+* My main PC crashes about once a month and VirtualBox is really bad at recovering from crashes.
 On reboot, it tends to think that the VM image files are locked and I have to futz around with the filesystem to fix it.

 With a dedicated VM server, I can run a barebones Linux server OS on it.
 The less software running on a machine, the less frequently it requires reboots and the less likely it is to crash.

 There are also some peer-to-peer projects I think are neat (e.g. [OpenBazaar](https://openbazaar.org), [BitSquare](https://bitsquare.io/)), but they require running a server all the time.
 I've tried doing this through VirtualBox, but the hassles I mention above tend to make me lose interest in keeping these VMs running.
-If I could just spin up a VM once and leave it running, it makes experimenting with these projects a lot more attractive.
+If I could just spin up a VM once and leave it running, experimenting with these projects becomes a lot more attractive.

 # Choosing the Parts